 The position of the flywheel has an impact on the range of motion on an elliptical.
 On a front-drive elliptical, the pedals have a slightly more vertical motion than those of a rear-drive, which has a very horizontal movement.

 In the case of the center-drive elliptical, you’ll have more range of motion as the flywheel is located on the outside of each pedal.
-With this ROM, which is slightly more vertical in movement, you’ll have a stair-climbing effect.
+With this range of motion, which is slightly more vertical in movement, you get a stair-climbing effect.

 Standard Elliptical Trainers

-Although all elliptical machines provide a low-impact workout, the standard elliptical offers the most low-impact workout of all the versions.
+Although all elliptical machines provide a low-impact workout, the standard elliptical offers the lowest-impact workout of all the versions.

 These types of ellipticals usually focus on cardiovascular exercise and the flywheel could be placed either in the front, rear or center.

 Elliptical Cross Trainer

 The main difference between an elliptical cross-trainer and a standard elliptical is that you can choose to exercise from either a standing or seated position.
 When you first look at it, you may be wondering if it’s a bicycle or an elliptical.
 It’s a bit of both, and will allow you to exercise without any impact or pressure to your lower body or back.

 This elliptical has the simplest design of all elliptical machines.
 You won’t find a flywheel or motor, and it’s operated entirely by your own physical power.
 The pedals go back and forth as opposed to in a circular motion.